shrenikm/website_src/content/posts/2023-12-25-multi-vehicle-mixed-integer-programming.md

 ### Objective

 As is common in these scenarios, to make the problem tractable, it is discretized into $N$ time steps.
-Separate costs vectors are also introduced for the the final state $s_N$.
+Separate costs vectors are also introduced for the final state $s_N$.
 This is a familiar trope in planning and allows for greater flexibility in generating the results we need, which we will see later.

 \begin{equation}
 \begin{aligned}